-strategies for CBMs.
-To do so, CBMs are framed within the wider discussion of strong sustainability.
-The chapter describes the economic conditions necessary for a CE to thrive, and the need for a broader meaning or the term "value".
+If taken seriously, the Circular Economy must be framed within the wider discussion of strong sustainability.

+Chapter 1: What constitutes a Circular Business Model describes the economic conditions necessary for a CE to thrive, and the need for a broader meaning or the term "value", beyond merely financial profitability.
 The concept of the Value Hill then shows how value is typically lost in linear life cycle and showcases opportunities of value capture.
 Based on where in the life-cycle of products the value is mainly captured, the framework differentiates between three groups of circular business strategies: Uphill (production and design-focused), Tophill (focused on the use-phase) and Downhill (focusing on the End-of-life-phase).
 The resulting twelve strategies are further explained and categorized with best-practice examples.

-Chapter 3: Revenues and costs - financial implications of CBMs describes the main economic benefits that CBMs entail, along with the explanation of how the main financial elements of business models may differ in a circular and in a linear economy.
-Business models applying a circular approach may have some financial implications that may difficult its practical implementation.
+Chapter 2: Economic opportunities and financial implications of Circular Business Models describes the main economic benefits that CBMs entail, along with the explanation of how BMs main financial elements may differ in a circular and in a linear economy.
+BMs applying a circular approach may have some financial implications that may difficult its practical implementation.
 These main implications are described in the chapter, including as well some financial resources that may minimize these difficulties and therefore, facilitate the financeability of CBMs.